LucasAndrad/brval/README.md

 ### CEP Validation
-Brazilian postal code, CEP, doesn't has any formula or calculation to check is some CEP is valid or not, the only way to know that is searching in a database with all CEP's in Brazil
+Brazilian postal code, CEP, doesn't has any formula or calculation to check if some CEP is valid or not, the only way to know that is searching in a database with all CEP's in Brazil

 Apparently Correios doesn't provides any database with all CEP's of Brazil, so some devs developer their own services to search for a CEP info, some of those services are public API's and anyone can use it.